AmericanCouncils/fiendish-bundle/README.md

 );
 $em->persist($proc);
 $em->flush();
-MasterDaemon::sendSyncRequest("foobar"); // This call does not block
+$this->get("fiendish.groups.foobar")->sendSyncRequest() // This call does not block
 ```

 When the master daemon for the group "foobar" recieves that request,
 it will add processes to the Supervisor
 group as necessary to match the processes listed in the table.

-To stop a daemon process, delete the Process and send a
+To stop a running daemon, delete the Process and send another
 sync request.
-Supervisor's state will be updated, and your daemon process
+Your daemon process will be killed and removed from the
-will be killed and removed from the group.
+Supervisor group.

 ## Debugging